aadi2212/kodekloud-engineer-program/Day89/Task.md

  Executable by user thor

 🧠 Key Learnings

-Automating package installation with Ansible
+Package installation using Ansible

-Managing services using the service module
+Service management using the service module

-Leveraging Ansible’s idempotent behavior
+Importance of Ansible idempotency

-Handling transient failures in distributed environments
+Handling transient failures in lab environments

 🏁 Conclusion

-This project showcases a practical example of using Ansible to manage services across multiple servers, ensuring consistency, reliability, and automation best practices.
+This task demonstrates how Ansible can be used to automate service installation and management across multiple servers in a reliable and repeatable way.